2077v2/Goblet/README.md

 ![](https://s11.gifyu.com/images/QUALITY-OF-LIFE.png)

-- Adds a clock under the map to display date and time with notifications after a wait or loading.
+- Adds an animated HUD onto the screen that automatically displays the current day, date, and time of the game world, with coloring based on your chosen house!!
 - You can now refresh the stock at the vendor in hogsmeade.
 - You can select sell all at the vendor in hogsmeade.